While Halloween is a fun holiday filled with costumes and candy, there are dangers to keep in mind when it comes to your pets!

 In addition to candy and raisins, keep in mind a few other dangers when it comes to Halloween and your pets:

-4) Glow sticks and glow jewelry: The glowing contents can cause pain and irritation in the mouth for your pet, as well as profuse drooling and foaming at the mouth.
+- Glow Sticks/Glow Jewelry: The glowing contents can cause pain and irritation in the mouth for your pet, as well as profuse drooling and foaming at the mouth.